mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 ### Fast Data Projection

+This endpoint type is used to read data of the [Fast Data projection](../../../fast_data/create_projection).
+These APIs are read only, because they should be edited only by the [Real-Time Updater](../../../fast_data/overview#real-time-updater).

+### Fast Data Single View

-This endpoint type exposes a microservice which is linked to the projection API.
+This endpoint type is used to read data of the [Fast Data Single View](../../../fast_data/sv_concepts).
-These APIs are read only, because it is not possible to modify a projection without passing from Kafka.
+These APIs are read only, because they should be edited only by the [Single View Creator](../../../fast_data/single_view#create-the-single-view-creator-service).

 ## About Rewrite Base Path